 and packet capture to help you track down the endpoint that attempted to resolve the malicious domain.
 For the best possible protection, enable passive DNS monitoring, which enables the firewall to act as a passive DNS sensor and send select DNS information to Palo Alto Networks for analysis in order to improve threat intelligence and threat prevention capabilities.

 to prevent access to web content that is at high-risk for being malicious.
 Attach a

 to all rules that allow access to web-based applications to protect against URLs that have been observed hosting malware or exploitive content.

 The best practice URL Filtering profile sets all known dangerous URL categories to block.
-These include malware, phishing, dynamic DNS, unknown, proxy-avoidance-and-anonymizers, questionable, extremism, copyright-infringement, and parked.
+These include command-and-control, malware, phishing, dynamic DNS, unknown, proxy-avoidance-and-anonymizers, extremism, copyright-infringement, and parked.
 Failure to block these dangerous categories puts you at risk for exploit infiltration, malware download, command and control activity, and data exfiltration.

 In addition to blocking known bad categories, you should also alert on all other categories so that you have visibility into the sites your users are visiting.
 If you need to phase in a block policy, set categories to continue and

 create a custom response page